import-js/eslint-plugin-import/docs/rules/order.md

 import main from './';
 // 7. "object"-imports (only available in TypeScript)
 import log = console.log;
+// 8. "type" imports (only available in Flow and TypeScript) import type { Foo } from 'foo';
 ```

 Unassigned imports are ignored, as the order they are imported in may be important.